colinbaxter/simple-dark-theme/README.md

 # simple-dark-theme
-A really simple color theme for emacs
+This is a really simple color theme for emacs.